codr7/eli/README.md

 - [Swift](https://github.com/codr7/sweet)

 ## Benchmarks
-I decided early on that Python would make a reasonable performance target to aim for.
-While it has a definite advantage by virtue of being implemented in a lower level language, it has a comparable level of dynamism and is very popular.
+I decided early on that Python would make a reasonable performance target to aim for since it has a comparable level of dynamism and is very popular.

 ### Python
 ```